guacajoely/Admitted/README.md

 Admitted is a "hospital patient assistant" you can use to keep track of information during your hospital stay.

-It's simple interface allows you to record the people you interact with, the medications you're taking, significant events, and questions for your doctor.
+It's straightforward interface allows you to record the people you interact with, the medications you're taking, significant events, and questions for your doctor.

 ## Testing Instructions